 - Dr Ann Miller, University Fellow in French, University of Leicester

-- Dr Denis Provencher, University of Maryland, Baltimore County, USA
+- Professor Denis Provencher, College of Humanities, The University of Arizona, USA

 - Dr Alistair Rolls, University of Newcastle (NSW), Australia

 - Dr Marie-Laure Vuaille-Barcan, University of Newcastle (NSW), Australia

 - social and cultural issues in France, Switzerland, Canada and the Francophone Pacific